Top Best Homemade Dog Food Recipes

 • 2 tablespoons of bone meal or another calcium supplement

-Directions: Simply mix the ingredients and serve.
+Directions: Mix the ingredients and serve.

 6. Raw Fish Dinner